Mitsubishi Magna: TJ / KJ

 As part of this update, officially known as the TJ MY02 series, side impact bars previously fitted only to export models were also introduced for Australian market cars, and the front doors now featured energy absorbing material.
 The Magna Executive received ABS and power windows as standard, while the Advance, Sports and VR-X were each fitted with a six speaker sound system (up from four), automatic climate control, front map lamps, glove box lamp and power antenna.
 The Verada Xi's electric sunroof with front map lamps and C pillar courtesy lamps was now optional on all models.
 The Sports was further distanced from the VR-X by no longer sharing the same boot lid spoiler, but a smaller version (which became another optional accessory across the Magna range, and was fitted as standard on subsequent limited-run models, the Verada GTV and Diamante VR-X).
 Power for the standard (non "high output") 3.5-litre V6 engine increased to 155 kW thanks to a higher compression ratio and a Karman Vortex airflow meter.
-The instrument cluster now had an integrated odometer and trip meter, as opposed to the previous analogue setup.
+The instrument cluster now had an integrated digital odometer and trip meter, as opposed to the previous analogue setup.
 The above engine power increase also interested the Verada range.
 Moreover, the Ei was now fitted with a new chrome grille, while both the Ei and Xi received new design alloy-wheels and illuminated vanity mirrors.
 With this update all cars now had clear front turn bezels.

 A limited-run Magna V6 Si, based on the Executive sedan, launched in September 2001.
 Its main features included by 16-inch alloy wheels, cruise control and power windows as standard.
 Externally, it had the new Sports' boot lid spoiler and body-coloured grille, side mouldings, splash protectors, air dam and door mirrors.

 Finally, MMAL also released a further and final 95 leather packs for the VR-X, produced in November 2001.

 In March 2002, MMAL also launched the limited-run Magna Commonwealth Games edition.
 Based on the Executive sedan, it was further equipped with a front passenger airbag, six-disc CD player, cruise control, floor mats and power antenna.
 Externally, it has 16-inch alloy wheels, "Commonwealth Games" badging and body-coloured features as on V6 Si.